 In the end of the 19th century and into the 20th, Montmartre became a haven of dance halls and bars, off the beaten path and frequented by the artists who changed the art of a generation.
 The famous cabaret theatre, the Moulin Rouge, is still available for for shows (an offer which is taken up by over 600,000 tourists each year - no, that's not a typo).

-It is free to enter the Basilica - free audio guides are available.
-However, lines can be quite lengthy, so you may need to budget significant time to go through security and wait in the line.
+It is free for tourists and worshipers to enter the Basilica.
+Free audio guides are available.
+However, lines can be quite lengthy, so you may need to budget significant time to go through security and wait in the ever-growing line.

 Below are some of the cons we encountered when we visited, but remember, people are always thinking of new and exciting ways to steal.